noaione/yuusha-shoukan-ln/sources/v03/chapter2.md

 her table manners.
 I think she probably grew up in a very wealthy family.
 She's exuding this very high-class atmosphere from every aspect of her behavior.
 Heck, I feel like she's even more mature than I am.
-It may have been the difference of our upbringings, but for a second-year highschooler, she seems very calm and collected.
+It may have been the difference of our upbringings, but for a second-year high schooler, she seems very calm and collected.

 [N-No, it's not like I'm a noble lady or anything like that...
 My family is just